Monday, April 21, 2025

 Friday, April 4, 2025

-Muster Mustard
+Muster the Mustard

 Jesus *informed his disciples that they could not cast out a demon because they were faithless and unbelieving.
 He goes on to say that if they have faith of a mustard seed, they can move a mountain.